tobiasgrubenmann/set09121/lectures/lecture4.md

     - The position of a piece might change at every turn.
 - More properties make the game more complex. <!-- .element: class="fragment" -->
     - More complex does not always mean better.
-- Some common properties include:
+- Some common properties include: <!-- .element: class="fragment" -->
-    - Position. <!-- .element: class="fragment" -->
+    - Position.
-    - Appearance. <!-- .element: class="fragment" -->
+    - Appearance.
-    - A flag (bool) to indicate whether the object is alive.  <!-- .element: class="fragment" -->
+    - A flag (bool) to indicate whether the object is alive.

 ---